MicheleS3/Election_Analysis/README.md

   -Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.

 ## Challenge Overview
+The purpose of this audit is to provide a complete list of each candidate, how many votes they received, what counties voted, and who won the congressional election.
+The election commission needs to know the voter turnout for each county, the percentage of votes from each county, and the county with the highest turnout.
 ## Challenge Summary
+Election-Audit Results
+-	Total Votes cast = 369,711
+-	County Votes breakdown
+County Votes:
+Jefferson: 10.5% (38,855)
+Denver: 82.8% (306,055)
+Arapahoe: 6.7% (24,801)
+-	Largest County Turnout: Denver
+-	Candidate Vote & Percentage breakdown
+Charles Casper Stockham: 23.0% (85,213)
+Diana DeGette: 73.8% (272,892)
+Raymon Anthony Doane: 3.1% (11,606)
+-	Election Winner
+Winner: Diana DeGette
+Winning Vote Count: 272,892
+Winning Percentage: 73.8%
+Election-Audit Summary
+The audit election code that has been written to provide the results above can be used for other elections in your area or other cities, counties, and even states.
+A few modifications to the reference files are needed to calculate the desired results.
+The file_to_load and file_to_save can easily be updated to pull new election files.
+If election results were needed at a city or state level, the code could easily reference them instead of a county.